Council tenants - Who is responsible for repairs?

 - dry washing outside or use the bathroom with the window open and the door shut

-- don’t dry washing on radiators
+- do not dry washing on radiators

 - avoid using portable gas or paraffin heaters